Have kids today lost their toughness? Their stick-to-it-ness? In essence, are kids lacking GRIT?

 You can see how habitual these habits become.
 It all looks innocent initially.
-In fact, as the tendencies grow in our society, we can always justify it.
+As the tendencies grow in our society, we can always justify them.
 But we must see what is happening.
 We must begin to see what we are creating.

 Do you find that you simply ask, and the world provides what you ask for?
 I doubt it.

 We must give our children a better understanding of how to create happiness and success in life.